 During those short but awful hours, as the battle raged and swirled around them, the Carter family took refuge in their basement.
 Some two dozen men, women, and children, including the neighboring Lotz family who lived just across the Columbia pike, waited as the horrors of war engulf them.

-At the McGavock farm, wounded Confederate soldiers were arriving by the dozens not long after the battle began.
-Carnton soon became the largest field hospital in the area and surgeons were set up in almost every room of the house and some worked outside.
+At Carnton wounded Confederate soldiers were arriving by the dozens not long after the battle began.
+It soon became the largest field hospital in the area and surgeons were set up in almost every room of the house and some worked outside..
 By the middle of the night some 300 wounded filled the home, with hundreds more on the grounds.

 Around midnight the Federal army began to withdraw from the smoldering and gruesome battlefield.
 Left behind was a small town and a battered Confederate army.
 Altogether, some 10,000 American soldiers became casualties at Franklin and about three-fourths of that number were Confederates.
 Six Confederate generals were counted among those killed or mortally wounded.
 All totaled some 2,300 men died at Franklin, about 7,000 were wounded, and roughly 1,000 were taken prisoner.
 When recollecting the battle years later one soldier said simply, “It was as if the devil had full possession of the earth.”

 In the decades after the war veterans from both sides, some congressmen, and even a few Franklin locals made genuine efforts to establish a national or state park so as to commemorate the terrible conflict.
 Alas, it was not to be, although some two dozen such bills were introduced into Congress only to die in sub-committees.